Lego Mickey Mouse

 Lego Mickey Mouse is a discontinued Lego theme based on the Disney animated short characters Mickey Mouse, Minnie Mouse, and Pluto.

-After Donald Duck, Daisy Duck, and friends don't appeared until Lego Disney.

 Sets

 Five of the sets consisted of regular lego brick structures and vehicles provided with model dolls of Mickey with either Minnie or even Pluto.
 Three other sets had Lego Baby bricks with model dolls of Baby Mickey and (in two of those) Baby Minnie.
 One set had Lego Duplo bricks with the characters Mickey, Minnie, Pluto, Goofy and Chip 'n' Dale in the form of coloured bricks corresponding to their attire with their faces on the top bricks.
 This was packed with Minnie's house and Mickey's house in a storage bucket.
 The last set also had Lego Duplo bricks but with model dolls of Mickey and Minnie.